 And as the sun started to set, we decided to take a walk along the creek back to where our car was parked.
 Surprisingly, the old harbour is still very much in use today, with lots of small boats and goods being hauled off them in the evening.
 I saw just about everything from tyres to refrigerators in the port that day.
 It’s a lovely place to get a real feel of the city beyond the glitzy buildings and the touristy souks.

-We headed back to the hotel that evening and had a lovely dinner at the Japanese restaurant Zuma that night.
-Quite frankly we had very little Middle Eastern food on this trip, mostly because my friend who was living there K is not a big fan, but lucky for her Dubai is a very cosmopolitan place so it has excellent selection of fancy restaurants if that’s what you are into.
-This night was also when the infamous ‘Mistaken for a Hooker‘ event happened, ah Dubai.
+We headed back to the hotel at the end of the day and had a lovely dinner at the Japanese restaurant Zuma that night.
+Quite frankly we had very little Middle Eastern food on this trip, mostly because my friend who was living there is not a big fan, but lucky for her Dubai is a very cosmopolitan place so it has excellent selection of fancy restaurants if that’s what you are into.